sidd-harth/kc-flux/lab4/step3.md

 #### Explore MinIO S3 Repository

+> Please wait for 10 seconds, a background script will run at the start of this step

 A `MinIO S3 Repo` is already install on this cluster.

 > MinIO is like Amazon S3, but hosted locally.
-Minio is an object storage server that implements the same public API as Amazon S3.
+It is an object storage server that implements the same public API as Amazon S3.

 <br>